dropbox/stone/doc/generator_ref.rst

 Here's a simple no-op generator::

-    from babelapi.generator import CodeGenerator
+    from stone.generator import CodeGenerator

     class ExampleGenerator(CodeGenerator):
         def generate(self, api):
             pass

-Assuming that the generator is saved in your current directory as ``example.babelg.py`` and that our running example spec ``users.babel`` from the `Language Reference <lang_ref.rst>`_ is also in the current directory. you can invoke the generator with the following command::
+Assuming that the generator is saved in your current directory as ``example.stoneg.py`` and that our running example spec ``users.stone`` from the `Language Reference <lang_ref.rst>`_ is also in the current directory. you can invoke the generator with the following command::

-    $ babelapi example.babelg.py users.babel .
+    $ stone example.stoneg.py users.stone .

 Generating Output Files
 =======================

 To create an output file, use the ``output_to_relative_path()`` method.
-Its only argument is the path relative to the output directory, which was specified as an argument to ``babelapi``, where the file should be created.
+Its only argument is the path relative to the output directory, which was specified as an argument to ``stone``, where the file should be created.

 Here's an example generator that creates an output file for each namespace.
 Each file is named after a respective namespace and have a ``.cpp`` extension.
 Each file contains a one line C++-style comment::

-    from babelapi.generator import CodeGenerator
+    from stone.generator import CodeGenerator

     class ExampleGenerator(CodeGenerator):
         def generate(self, api):